stepanaromanov/python_for_marketing_research_and_analytics/README.md

 ### 9 Cleaning Bank Marketing Campaign Data

 Cleaning data collected from a recent bank marketing campaign aimed at promoting personal loans, ensuring it adheres to specified structure and data types for seamless integration into a PostgreSQL database, facilitating future campaign data imports.

+### 10. Building a Retail Data Pipeline

+I retrieved retail data from different sources, like SQL and parquet; prepared the data using some transformation techniques, and finally loaded the data in an easy-to-access format with loading validation.